 This goes on straight after my niacinamide has absorbed.
 I use it around my eyes in place of eye cream, and also take it down my neck rather than using a separate product there.
 When I'm not getting enough sun exposure to warrant sunscreen, I finish my routine here!

 If I do plan to be outside for more than 15 minutes before 3pm, I wear sunscreen either in addition to or instead of moisturizer.
-Of my list of the best zinc oxide sunscreens, I've chosen DeVita Solar Protective Moisturizer SPF 30+ for this routine because it's so lightweight and non-whitening.
+I've chosen DeVita Solar Protective Moisturizer SPF 30+ for this routine because it's so lightweight and non-whitening.
 Especially in the colder months, the last thing I want to deal with is rubbing in a greasy white cast!

 My Nighttime Minimalist Skincare Routine